Anthony Kersting

+Publications.
+Add “Crusader Castles - Burgen der Kreuzritter” 1966; text by Mueller-Wiener, publisher Deutscher Kunstverlag.

 Biography

-Kersting was born in 37 Frewin Road in Wandsworth, South London and studied at Dulwich College, where he developed an interest in photography.
+Kersting was born in 37 Frewin Road in Wandsworth, South London, and studied at Dulwich College, where he developed an interest in photography.

 After leaving Dulwich he worked at the Sloane Square branch of Lloyds Bank.
 In 1936 the publication in newspapers of his photographs depicting the new Peter Jones department store influenced a change in career.
 In 1939 he volunteered for the Royal Air Force and, in 1941, was posted to Egypt.
 After the war Kersting continued to work as a freelance architectural photographer, illustrating books for Batsford, Nikolaus Pevsner's Guides, Arthur Mee's King’s England series, Encyclopedia Britannica as well as working for Country Life and for the National Trust.
 In 1947, Kersting was elected a Fellow of the Royal Geographical Society and, in 1999, an exhibition of his photographs was held at the Wandsworth Museum.

-A.F.
 Kersting died in 2008 at the age of 91.

 Legacy

 The complete archive of Kersting's black and white prints, glass and film negatives, and hand-written ledgers is now held in the Conway Library, the architectural photography collection of the Courtauld Institute of Art, an independent college of the University of London.

-The 42,000 negatives are being digitised and will be available in the public domain when the project is finished.
+Thousands of photographic prints and negatives are being digitised and will be available in the public domain.

 Kersting's work includes photographs of: